Resources:

 Writers should be aware that editors may have a more comprehensive grasp of MLA style considerations, rules, and exceptions because of the frequency with which they deal with these issues and therefore reserve the right to choose among competing stylistic imperatives.
 Editors should be aware that writers are often experts in their subject area and may be more sensitive to subtle shifts in meaning that can result from a seemingly straightforward stylistic correction.
 Both parties should remember that the reader is the priority and, in that spirit, remain flexible without being lax and conscientious without being pedantic.

-NOTE: A task group is currently working on revising the MLA Style Guide.
-Task group members include: Ellen M. Aaronson, AHIP, Katie Arnold, Skye Bickett, AHIP, Jenessa M. McElfresh, AHIP, and Beverly Murphy, AHIP, FMLA.
+NOTE: A task group recently worked on revising the MLA Style Guide (it was last updated in 2019 and was due for a refresh).
+Task group members included: Ellen M. Aaronson, AHIP; Katelyn Arnold; Skye Bickett, AHIP; Michelle Kraft, AHIP, FMLA; Jenessa M. McElfresh, AHIP; and Beverly Murphy, AHIP, FMLA.
+Special thanks for their hard work and dedication!